Coronavirus Stimulus Checks:

 **It's still not entirely clear on how to report your Self-Employed income.

 Our office is currently closed to the public.
 However, we are remaining open for business to be handled REMOTELY.
 Due to the virus, some staff are working from home, and as such we are experiencing some delays in prep and review time.
 We ask for your patience and understanding.

-Nearly all steps of your tax prep and payment process can be handled remotely, especially if you have access to a printer.
+Nearly all steps of your tax preparation and payment process can be handled remotely, especially if you have access to a printer.
 Please contact us if you need help navigating that process.

 If your return is already complete and awaiting signature or pick-up, we've sent you information for filing over e-mail.
 You can mail us your 8879 with a check payment or send it to us via e-mail and pay over the phone with your credit card.
 If you'd prefer, we can also mail out the hard copies of your returns and signature forms for you to sign and return to our office.

 If you have already dropped off your return for preparation, we plan to continue working and to answer your questions and send you updates.
-We are currently experiencing heavy call loads and have multiple staff members working remotely, so please respond via e-mail whenever possible, and we will get back to you as soon as we're able.
+We have multiple staff members working remotely, so please respond via e-mail whenever possible, and we will get back to you as soon as we're able.

 If you still need to drop off any or all of your 2019 tax documents, please send us everything electronically when possible.
 If you need to deliver your documents in person, please use the mail slot on our building next to our door and contact us via phone or e-mail with any details that we should know about.
 If your documents are too large to fit in our mail slot, please call us from your vehicle, and we will come get your documents.